| Search myCarpentry.com |

 Joist: One of a series of parallel framing members used to support floors and ceilings.

-Ledger: A strip attached to vertical framing or foundation used to support joists or other horizontal framing.
+Ledger: A strip attached to vertical framing or foundation used to support joists or rafters.

-Live Load: The weight of all moving and variable loads that may be placed upon a building. (see the Dead Load carpentry term).
+Live Load: The weight of all moving and variable loads on a building that is not part of the weight of the structural elements. (see the Dead Load carpentry term).

-Long-Point The part of a beveled cut that is the pointed part.
-(See the Short-Point carpentry term).
+Long-Point: The pointed part of a beveled cut (See the Short-Point carpentry term).

 Nave: The central part of a church from the main entrance to the chancel.

-Plumb: Exactly perpendicular or vertical; at right angles to the horizon or the floor.
+Plumb: Perpendicular or vertical - at right angles to the horizon or the floor.

 Renewable Energy: Energy produced using solar, wind, hydropower, or biomass energy sources.

-Short-Point: Refers to the part of a beveled cut that is not the pointed part (see long-point) of the cut.
+Short-Point: Refers to the part of a beveled cut that is not the pointed part (see long-point).

 Stringer: The structural part of stairs that support the risers and treads.